Last Modified: May 11, 2016

 - Some doctors use vitamin B6 (50 to 150 milligrams per day) to help speed healing.
 Talk to your doctor before taking any vitamins.

 - An over the counter pain reliever, such as acetaminophen, may help with the discomfort.
+A topical pain reliever, in a cream or patch form, may also be used.
 Talk to your doctor before taking any medications.

 - If you develop blisters, do not break them as they can become infected.